 Ms. Mean meets all of the statutory elements for a U visa pursuant to INA § 101(a)(15)(U).
 Ms. Control is a victim of a qualifying criminal activity designated in INA § 101(a)(15)(U).
-She suffered severe physical and mental abuse throughout a four year relationship with her boyfriend, control of protection protecting her children and herself from control of the violation of the violated the order of protection by threatening to kill Ms. Control of the violated the order of protection by threatening to kill Ms. Control of the violated with law enforcement by signing the necessary criminal complaints.
-Because Mr. Continued to threaten, harm, and harass Ms. Control of the violation of a second plenary order of protection, which is valid until October 29, 2013.
-Ms. Control of the violated the violated control counseling in order to recover from the violence that she has endured.
+She suffered severe physical and mental abuse throughout a four year relationship with her boyfriend, Control of protection protecting her children and herself from Control of the other of protection protecting her children of protection by threatening to kill Ms. Control of the police and fully cooperated with law enforcement by signing the necessary criminal complaints.
+Because Mr. Continued to threaten, harm, and harass Ms. Control of the police as obtained a second plenary order of protection, which is valid until October 29, 2013.
+Ms. Control of the bas endured.